kevin-wangzefeng/kubeedge/docs/proposals/device-crd.md

 // DeviceModelSpec defines the model / template for a device.It is a blueprint which describes the device
 // capabilities and access mechanism via property visitors. type DeviceModelSpec struct {
-  // List of device properties.
+  // Required: List of device properties.
-  // Required.
   DeviceProperties       []DeviceProperty        `json:"properties,omitempty"`
-  // List of property visitors which describe how to access the device properties.
+  // Required: List of property visitors which describe how to access the device properties.
-  // Required.
   DevicePropertyVisitors []DevicePropertyVisitor `json:"propertyVisitors,omitempty"`
 }

 // DeviceProperty describes an individual device property / attribute like temperature / humidity etc. type DeviceProperty struct {
-  // The device property name.
+  // Required: The device property name.
-  // Required.
   Name         string            `json:"name,omitempty"`
   // The device property description.
   // +optional
   Description  string            `json:"description,omitempty"`
-  // Additional configuration about the device property like datatype, range, min, max etc.
+  // Optional: Additional configuration about the device property like datatype, range, min, max etc.
-  // Optional: If no configuration details are provided, it is assumed that the property is an empty read-only string.
+  // If no configuration details are provided, it is assumed that the property is an empty read-only string.
   // +optional
   Config       map[string]string `json:"config,omitempty"`
 }